Perfect bag for your handbag bigger than you expect you can get a good shop in.

 Researchers have found a population of little night parrots, a bird thought to have been extinct for 100 years, hiding in the bush of Western Australia.
 This follows decades of unverified sightings and rumours.
 Ornithologists filmed and tagged one of the elusive birds in Queensland, providing evidence of their continued existence.
 The discovery is considered a major win for bird conservation efforts.

-Australia has for the first time rejected a coal mining application based on environmental law.
-The government is feeling the heat to tackle climate change and halt new coal and gas extraction projects.
 Environment Minister Tanya Plibersek vowed to decide each project on its merits, and she made good on that promise by blocking the Central Queensland Coal Project, which was set to bulldoze its way into a Queensland town, just 6 miles away from the Great Barrier Reef!
 The project was a threat to the area's precious water resources and seagrass meadows, which are home to dugongs and fish.

 While the rest of France is feeling the sting of rising electricity bills, the folks in Muttersholtz are chilling.
 With just 2,200 people, they've managed to pioneer the use of solar power and hydropower to keep their bills near zero!
 They're so energy efficient that they only have to pay a tax for using the public network.
 Their first deputy mayor, Michel Renaudet, said, "Many people were asking the question, 'is it really worth spending so much money to make a micro power plant?
 Even if it's a very nice tool.'
 Today, we see ourselves completely rewarded.
 We already knew that we were on the right track…it's just incredible."